Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Error estimation

 When approaching the singularity, the high-curvature regions quickly develop high stresses.
-An error in the solution can cause the interface to advect in an incorrect direction, providing an incorrect droplet profile.
-A coarser mesh must be refined to improve the solution in those regions and get an accurate force balance, leading to more accurate droplet profiles.
+An error in the solution can cause the interface to advect in an incorrect direction, yielding an incorrect droplet profile.
+A coarser mesh must be refined to improve the solution in those regions and obtain an accurate force balance, leading to more accurate droplet profiles.
 This refinement can be done adaptively by estimating the true error in the solution using an \textit{a posteriori} error estimation approach.
 The foremost goal is to compute the discretization error in the droplet interface evolution.

-Since the solution is approximated with $C^0(\Omega)$ continuity, the gradients of the solutions are discontinuous across the element boundaries.
-This discontinuity strongly reflects on the curvature, which can produce erroneous equilibrium droplet profiles.
-We can use a flux-recovery based approach to drive the adaptive mesh refinement.
-The flux-recovery approach aims to post-process a smooth gradient from the FE solution and determine the error estimator based on the error in the smoothed and non-smoothed gradients.
+Since the solution is approximated with $C^0(\Omega)$ continuity, the solution gradients are discontinuous across the element boundaries.
+This discontinuity significantly impacts the curvature computation and can produce erroneous equilibrium droplet profiles.
+We use a flux-recovery-based approach to drive the adaptive mesh refinement.
+The flux-recovery approach aims to post-process a smooth gradient from the finite element solution and construct the error estimator from the difference between the smoothed and non-smoothed gradients.

-In the droplet pinch-off model, we get the velocity ($u$) and the droplet radius ($h$) as the solution.
-However, the mixed form approach utilizes the approximation of the gradient $\partial h/\partial z$ as a part of the solution.
+In the droplet pinch-off model, the solution consists of the velocity ($u$) and the droplet radius ($h$).
+The mixed formulation additionally includes an approximation of the gradient $\partial h/\partial z$ as part of the solution, which is denoted by $s$.
 In other words, the mixed variable $s$ already provides a smooth gradient of $h$.
 If the true gradient is $\partial \bar{h} / \partial z$, the quantity $s$ is assumed to retain better accuracy than $\partial h/\partial z$ since the slope (or flux) $s$ is part of the equilibrium equations and coupled with the curvature derivatives in the momentum equations.
 The true error norm in the gradient can be written as

-The quality of the estimate clearly depends on how good the approximation `$s$' is of the true slope $\partial \bar{h} / \partial z$.
+The quality of the estimate clearly depends on how good the approximation $s$ is of the true slope $\partial \bar{h} / \partial z$.
 Assuming there exists $c \in (0,1)$ such that